-The 1911 census sees them living at the same address, Old Hall, Wood Lane, Hawarden, but Edward Ellis, 78, Mary Jane’s father, was head of the household, a widower, tells us that he had been married 52 years, 8 children had been born, 2 died – all this was crossed off by the Enumerator but invaluable to family historians!).
-Mary Jane Ellis, was single and 40 years old, there are 3 Grandchildren in the household, Edward John Hollins*, 20, Single and a Steelworker Firing Boilers, Edward Ellis, 16, single and a Labourer in a Brickyard, Hilda, 6, at school and young Thomas Ellis, age 1.
+We see Thomas for the first time on the 1911 census, when we find Mary Jane Ellis living at Old Hall, Wood Lane, Hawarden, with her father Edward Ellis and her three children.
+Edward Ellis was head of the household he was 78, a widower, who tells us that he had been married 52 years, 8 children had been born, 2 died – (all this was crossed off by the Enumerator but invaluable to family historians!).
+Mary Jane Ellis was single and 40 years old, there are 4 Grandchildren in the household, Edward John Hollins*, 20, Single and a Steelworker Firing Boilers, Edward Ellis, 16, single and a Labourer in a Brickyard, Hilda, 6, at school and young Thomas Ellis, age 1.
+All had been born in Hawarden.

-*Edward John Hollins was the son of Mary Jane’s sister Anne Hollins (nee Ellis).
-He was to die in WW1, please click on the link to read his story.
+*Edward John Hollins was to die in WW1, he Died of Wounds on the 26th of October 1917.
+(Please click on the link to read his story.)

 http://ww2talk.com/index.php?threads/53-inf-bde-group-coy-royal-army-service-corps.73857/